ID

 Implementation phases

-1. Model.
+1. Model (wrapper-shape admission).
 Lift the wrapper-shape admission rule into a shared DmlPayloadListWrapper predicate in BuildContext, used by every element-arm classifier.
-Replace the [ID!] admit / [ID] reject pair at BuildContext.java:680-699 with the inverted rule; mirror the same admission on the Table arm (DataElement.Table) and on non-DELETE DML kind classifiers.
+Invert the [ID] reject at BuildContext.java:617-625 (today scoped to CarrierFamily.DML) so nullable wrappers admit; mirror the same admission on the @table-element arm and on the non-DELETE DML kind classifiers.
 Diagnostic wording converges to one helper.
+This is the classify-time half and is substrate-independent: the same whether the payload arrives via re-fetch (R305) or RETURNING (DELETE).

-2. DELETE Id arm emit rewrite.
-Replace FetcherEmitter.buildSingleRecordIdFromReturningFetcherValue (lines 561-610) with the VALUES-JOIN scatter emission.
-Source becomes the pre-built result of the join (an ordered Result<Record> where each row carries idx + encoded PK columns or all-nulls for misses); the fetcher reads PK columns nullable and emits null at any all-null slot.
+2. DELETE Id arm emit rewrite (RETURNING-native).
+Replace the append-per-row iteration in FetcherEmitter.buildSingleRecordIdFromReturningFetcherValue (FetcherEmitter.java:944) with a LEFT JOIN of the input-PK VALUES table against the DELETE … RETURNING result.
+Source becomes the pre-built ordered Result<Record> (each row carries idx + encoded PK columns, or all-nulls for a PK that matched no deleted row); the fetcher reads PK columns nullable and emits null at any all-null slot.
 Encoder is invoked only on non-null slots.
+This arm cannot route through R305’s re-fetch Lookup: the deleted row is gone, so RETURNING is the only post-image.

-3. DELETE Table arm emit rewrite.
-Same VALUES-JOIN substrate for buildSingleRecordTableFromReturningFetcherValue; the synthesized per-row Record is null at miss positions; per-field ColumnFetcher`s already null-propagate, so no per-field changes are needed beyond admitting `null source rows.
+3. DELETE Table arm emit rewrite. ~~Same VALUES-JOIN substrate for buildSingleRecordTableFromReturningFetcherValue; the synthesized per-row Record is null at miss positions; per-field ColumnFetcher`s already null-propagate, so no per-field changes are needed beyond admitting `null source rows.~~ Obsolete (R287): the DELETE → @table carrier and buildSingleRecordTableFromReturningFetcherValue were removed (DELETE cannot project a @table, the row is gone); only the Id arm (step 2) remains for DELETE.

 6. @service size-check wrapper.
 New FetcherEmitter.wrapServiceProducerForPositional helper emitted at the service-producer call site; takes the producer’s List<XRecord> (or Result<…>) result and the input size, validates equality, propagates null entries unchanged.

-• Unit: wrapper-shape admission/rejection across all four verbs and both arms; VALUES-JOIN SQL emission shape pinned; idx-keyed scatter result shape pinned; @service size-check exception payload pinned.
+• Unit: wrapper-shape admission/rejection across all four verbs and both element arms (ID-element and @table-element); the DELETE-Id RETURNING LEFT JOIN emission shape pinned; the left-join null-pad delta over R305’s re-fetch join pinned; @service size-check exception payload pinned.

 • Pipeline: per-verb classifier admission cells with [Type] / [Type!] / Type! / wrong-element-type matrices; InsertIdentityKind dispatch coverage (PK-in-input, UK-in-input, neither); @service producer registration with the new wrapper.